ceri-num/uv-larm/challenge/git-rds.md

 git status
 ```

-In contrary, it is necessary ask git to track `.gitignore` and the current file in `src` (and to share this initialization)
+In contrary, it is necessary to request git for tracking `.gitignore` and the current file in `src` (and to share this initialization)

 ```bash
 git add .gitignore src